Mymensingh: Media and literature

 Bharat Mihir was one of the oldest newspapers published from Mymensingh in British India.
 Its publication commenced in 1875.
 After independence in 1971, Habibur Rahman Sheikh published in 1979 the first daily under the name and title Dainik Jahan, following his decade-long trial with weekly Banglar Darpan which had been launched in 1972.
 He also published a women's monthly under the title Chandrakash for almost a decade.
 The other newspapers published from the city include Dainik Ajker Bangladesh and Dainik Ajker Khabar.
-Newspapers published from Dhaka came by train and was available around the noon till the 1980s.
+Newspapers published from Dhaka came by train and was available around the noon until the 1980s.
 Hawkers riding bicycle would deliver newspapers from home to home by the afternoon.
 As the roadlink with Dhaka improved, buses were used for transportation of Dhaka newspapers.
 Now newspapers from Dhaka arrive Mymensingh by 9.00 in the morning and are delivered to homes by the noon.

 Mymensingh Press Club, situated near Ganginarpar is a vibrant hub for the intellectuals, teachers, literature and cultural activists, in addition to media peoples.
 It hosts literary events, cultural functions and such other activities on a regular basis.
 Mymensingh Press Club was established towards the end of 1959.
 It was set up in course of a provincial conference of journalists and editors of the-then East Pakistan, held on 7–8 March 1959.
 Literary circles of note were Sahitya Sava and Troyodaosh Sammilini.
 Earlier, in the 1960s, a leader of the Ahmadya community, Ahmad Toufiq Chowdhury, had set up printing press in his residence at Maharaja Road to bring out a periodic magazine entitled Writupatra.
 Poets Musharraf Karim and Farid Ahmed Dulal and writer Iffat Ara are some of the important literary names from Mymensingh.
 In 1985, Ara set up a press in her own residence to bring out the monthly Dwitiyo Chinta.

+State-owned Bangladesh Television has a relay television station located in Mymensingh's Akua neighborhood.
+It is slated to become a regional television station soon.